pfsense/docs/source/hardware/intel-e1000-power-save.rst

 Intel e1000 power save
 ======================

-From Paul M in a post to support@, in reference to “em0: Watchdog timeout -- resetting” problem.
+From Paul M in a post to support@, in reference to "em0: Watchdog timeout -- resetting" problem.

 .. pull-quote::